SirPepe/ornament/Readme.md

-In this case, the content attribute can be set to any value (as is usual in HTML), but if the content attribute gets set to a value other than `A` or `B`, the IDL attribute's value will remain unchanged.
-Any attempt at setting the IDL attribute to values other than `A` or `B` will result in an exception.
+In this case, the content attribute can be set to any value (as is usual in HTML), but if the content attribute gets set to a value other than `A` or `B`, the property value will remain unchanged.
+Any attempt at setting the property to values other than `A` or `B` will result in an exception.

 The default value is either the value the accessor was initialized with or, if the accessor has no initial value, the first element in `values`.